Henry David Thoreau: "Civil Disobedience" and the Walden years, 1845–1850

-Thoreau revised the lecture into an essay titled "Resistance to Civil Government" (also known as "Civil Disobedience").
+Thoreau revised the lecture into an essay titled "Resistance to Civil Government", commonly known as "Civil Disobedience".
 It was published by Elizabeth Peabody in the Aesthetic Papers in May 1849.
-Thoreau had taken up a version of Percy Shelley's principle in the political poem "The Mask of Anarchy" (1819), which begins with the powerful images of the unjust forms of authority of his time and then imagines the stirrings of a radically new form of social action.
+Thoreau had taken up a version of the principle enunciated by Percy Shelley in his political poem "The Mask of Anarchy" (1819), which begins with powerful images of the unjust forms of authority of his time and then imagines the stirrings of a radically new form of social action.

 At Walden Pond, Thoreau completed a first draft of A Week on the Concord and Merrimack Rivers, an elegy to his brother John, describing their trip to the White Mountains in 1839.
 Thoreau did not find a publisher for the book and instead printed 1,000 copies at his own expense; fewer than 300 were sold.
 He self-published on the advice of Emerson, using Emerson's publisher, Munroe, who did little to publicize the book.